 |WGSS 421||From Mammy to the Welfare Queen: African-American Women Theorize Identity||3|

-3 credits of a research methods or service learning course:
+3 credits of a Feminist Research Methodologies or service learning course:

 The following courses may fulfill this requirement: